hydra3333/Raspberry_Pi_5_Poor_Mans_NAS_Media_Server/README.md

 # As the client software we use the Video Lan Client (VLC).
 # Simple, robust, cross-platform and open source.
 # After starting VLC, go to the playlist mode by pressing CTRL+L in windows.
-# You will now see on the left side a category which is called Local Network.
+# We will now see on the left side a category which is called Local Network.
 # Click on Universal Plug’n’Play which is under the Local Network category.
-# You will then see a list of available DLNA service within your local network.
+# We will then see a list of available DLNA service within our local network.
-# In this list you should see your DLNA server.
+# In this list we should see our DLNA server.
 # Navigate through the different directories for music, videos and pictures and select a file to start the streaming process
 echo ""
 #